ViliamV/locals/README.md

 - be compatible with Bash ≥ 4.0.0

 ## Non-Goals
-- traverse directory tree and look for local aliases in parent directories
+- traverse directory tree and look for .locals files in parent directories
 - be replacement for [GNU Make](https://www.gnu.org/software/make/)
 - do magic
 - exceed 100 LOC